IP Pascal: Overview

 IP Pascal implements the language "Pascaline" (named after Blaise Pascal's calculator), which is a highly extended superset of ISO 7185 Pascal.
 It adds modularity with namespace control, including the parallel tasking monitor concept, dynamic arrays, overloads and overrides, objects, and a host of other minor extensions to the language.
 IP implements a porting platform, including a widget toolkit, TCP/IP library, MIDI and sound library and other functions, that allows both programs written under IP Pascal, and IP Pascal itself, to move to multiple operating systems and machines.

 IP Pascal is one of the only Pascal implementations that still exist that has passed the Pascal Validation Suite, a large suite of tests created to verify compliance with ISO 7185 Pascal.

 Although Pascaline extends ISO 7185 Pascal, it does not reduce the type safety of Pascal (as many other dialects of Pascal have by including so called "type escapes").
 The functionality of the language is similar to that of C# (which implements a C++ like language but with the type insecurities removed), and Pascaline can be used anywhere that managed programs can be used (even though it is based on a language 30 years older than C#).

-Open or closed status

-The author of Pascaline the language has stated that there is no wish to have it remain as a proprietary language.
-IP Pascal is sold as an implementation of Pascaline, but the language itself can and should be open, and should have quality implementations.

-To that end, the full specification for Pascaline will be published online, and the long-term intention is to create a version of the open source P5 compiler-interpreter (an ISO 7185 version of Wirth's P4 compiler-interpreter) which implements Pascaline compliance.
-This will be known as the P6 compiler, and it will also be openly published and distributed.

-The value of IP Pascal as a commercial product will be based on the IDE and compiler-encoder resources of that system.